Early Childhood Education

 School of Education students have the opportunity to work in the Center as instructional aides during the field experience and clinical practice portions of their programs.

-All programs at the Center are accredited by the Illinois Department of Child and Family Services and are open to the children of Dominican students, faculty and staff, as well as members of the local community.
+The Center is licenced by the Illinois Department of Child and Family Services and accredited by the National Association for the Education of Young Children (NAEYC).
+Goedert Center received the Gold Circle of Quality designation from ExceleRate Illinois and is open to the children of Dominican students, faculty and staff, as well as members of the local community.